The Difference Between Evaporation And Condensation – And Their Impact On Weather Patterns And Conditions

 Difference Between Evaporation And Condensation heading

-Evaporation & condensation are two crucial meteorological processes that are essential for the formation of different weather patterns.
-We examine the two occurrences and their impact on the weather.
+Evaporation and condensation are two critical processes that are essential for the formation of various weather conditions.
+We take a closer look at the two occurrences and their impact on the weather.

-Evaporation is the process through which water and other substances are changed from their liquid state into their gaseous state.
-Condensation occurs when water and other substances are changed from their gaseous state back into their liquid form.
+Evaporation is defined as the process through which water and certain other substances are changed from their liquid state into their gaseous state.
+Condensation, on the other hand, occurs when water and the same substances are changed from their gaseous state back into their liquid form.

 One can almost go as far as stating that very few weather events, if any, will be able to take place without at least one or both of these processes playing a significant part.